Christy Armendariz: Nebraska State Legislature

 She was elected to the Nebraska Legislature on November 8, 2022.
-In September 2025, Armendariz announced she will not be seeking reelection as a Nebraska State Senator in 2026 when her term ends.
+In September 2025, Armendariz announced she will not be seeking reelection as a Nebraska state senator in 2026 when her term ends.

-As of Summer 2025, Armendariz serves as the Vice Chairperson on the Committee on Committees and Vice Chairperson for the Appropriations Committee.
+Armendariz served as the vice chairperson of the Committee on Committees and vice chairperson of the Appropriations Committee in 2025.

 District 18 of Nebraska's Legislative District includes the northwest portion of Omaha, Nebraska and the town of Bennington, Nebraska.

 Resolutions

-As of Summer 2025 Armendariz has three Legislative Resolutions for interim studies that have been referred to the appropriate committees for approval:
+In 2025, Armendariz had three Legislative Resolutions for interim studies that had been referred to the appropriate committees for approval: